 There are several ways that you can increase the energy efficiency of you home and cut carbon emissions.
 Both small improvements, such as painting, and large projects, such as solar panel installation, can make a significant difference in lowering energy costs.

 Whether you are building a new home, or adding onto or renovating your current home, your architect or engineer may advise you that certain additional requirements must be incorporated into your plans in order to be in compliance with the NYCECC.
 You can always verify the status of your application and what requirements need to be met before construction begins, by using the Buildings Information System (BIS) search tool.

 The purpose of the NYCECC to:

-When creating plans for your home, in order to comply with the NYCECC your architect and/or engineer must meet certain values for the insulation, windows, heating system, ventilation system, air conditioning, hot water equipment, lighting and the power system.
+When creating plans for your home, to comply with the NYCECC your architect and/or engineer must meet certain values for the insulation, windows, heating system, ventilation system, air conditioning, hot water equipment, lighting, and the power system.

 To demonstrate compliance with the NYCECC, all New Building and Alteration Type-1, -2, and -3 applications require the following: